-- As per Article 3.5.2 of the Common Agreement, the College will contribute 25% of one full-time equivalent Step 1, Faculty Scale per annum towards Association release time to be deducted from the replacement costs described in 2 below. - 2.
-As per Article 3.5.3 of the Common Agreement, the Association will reimburse the College for any additional release time provided in Accordance with the following principles: - 2.1.1 The Association will notify the President of the required release by May 1st. - 2.1.2 The College will invoice the Association for replacement costs by November 30th of the same year. - 2.1.3 In all cases, the replacement salary cost will be the salary tied to Step 4 of salary scale. - 2.1.4 If the replacement person is annualized or regularized, the replacement cost is agreed to be the Step 4 salary and benefit costs for 12 months. - 2.1.5 If the replacement person is on a short-term contract, the replacement cost is agreed to be the Step 4 salary, vacation and benefit costs for 8 months.
-The College and Association agree to base the costs on 8 months, instead of 9 months, to compensate for the full-benefit loading being applied to faculty on short-term contracts. - 2.1.6 Replacement needs for faculty assistants will be costed on the same basis as for faculty, but will be based on the Faculty Assistant scale. - 3.
-The principles of this agreement will apply to the replacement costs for 2005-2006 and beyond, through March 31, 2010. - 4.
-This agreement will be appended to the Collective Agreement as a Letter of Understanding. - 5.
-This Letter of Understanding will expire on March 31st, 2010.
-At this time the process and calculations will be reviewed by each party.
+- 1. As per Article 3.5.2 of the Common Agreement, the College will contribute 25% of one full-time equivalent Step 1, Faculty Scale per annum towards Association release time to be deducted from the replacement costs described in item 2 below. - 2.
+As per Article 3.5.3 of the Common Agreement, the Association will reimburse the College for any additional release time provided in Accordance with the following principles: - 2.1.1 The Association will notify the President of the required release by May 1st. - 2.1.2 The College will invoice the Association for replacement costs by November 30th of the same year. - 2.1.3 In all cases, the replacement salary cost will be the salary at Step 4 of the salary scale. - 2.1.4 If the replacement person is regularized, the replacement cost is agreed to be the Step 4 salary and benefit costs for 12 months. - 2.1.5 If the replacement person is on a short-term appointment, the replacement cost is agreed to be the Step 4 salary, vacation and benefit costs for 8 months.
+The College and Association agree to base the costs on 8 months, instead of 9 months, to compensate for the full-benefit loading being applied to faculty on short-term appointments. - 2.1.6 Replacement needs for faculty assistants will be costed on the same basis as for faculty, but will be based on the Faculty Assistant scale. - 3.
+This agreement will be appended to the Collective Agreement as a Letter of Understanding. - 4.
+This Letter of Understanding will expire on March 31st, 2022.

 INDIVIDUAL INSTRUCTION DELIVERY WORKLOAD CALCULATIONS FOR MUSIC INSTRUCTORS (ART.
-8.3.8)
+8.3.7)